W0lfySec/HTB-Writeups/Machines/Linux/Easy/Previse/Previse.md

 // So, we found mysql credentials(in config.php) and the way that the passwords encrypted(in login.php)

-// Lets move on, in the website that we login there is another tab called 'MANAGMENT DATA' -> 'LOG DATA'
+// Lets move on, in the website that we login there is another tab called 'MANAGMENT MENU' -> 'LOG DATA'

 ![Image 10](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Previce/10.png)